United Arab Emirates–United States relations: United States border pre-clearance

 The United Arab Emirates is one of the few countries and the only one in the Middle East which has a U.S. border pre-clearance that are staffed and operated by U.S. Customs and Border Protection (CBP) officers, allowing travelers from Abu Dhabi International Airport to reach the United States as domestic U.S. travelers.
-The U.S. customs pre-clearance facility at Abu Dhabi International Airport officially opened on January 26, 2014.
+The U.S. customs pre-clearance facility at Abu Dhabi International Airport officially opened on 26 January 2014.
 U.S. customs pre-clearance is currently being planned at Dubai International Airport.

 Intelligence

 According to Reuters, U.S. intelligence operatives from the National Security Agency (NSA) helped the United Arab Emirates National Electronic Security Authority (NESA) engage in surveillance of terrorists, other governments, militants, human rights activists, and dissidents in a collaborative project called Project Raven.
 The project helped break up an ISIS network within the Emirates as well as assess if other attacks were imminent after the ISIS inspired Murder of Ibolya Ryan in Abu Dhabi.
 According to Lori Stroud, one of the former NSA intelligence analysts, Americans were also targeted for surveillance.
 The New York Times reported that as a result, Mozilla rejected Abu Dhabi-based cybersecurity firm DarkMatter – linked to Project Raven – from administering online website security certificates.

-The United States Central Intelligence Agency does not gather human intelligence about the UAE as it does on almost every other nation where the United States has significant interests.
+In 2019, Reuters reported that United States Central Intelligence Agency does not gather human intelligence about the UAE as it does on almost every other nation where the United States has significant interests.

 In November 2022, the U.S. intelligence compiled a classified report detailing extensive efforts by the UAE to steer U.S. foreign policy in its favor and manipulate the American political system, through a series of legal and illegal exploits.
-As per the records, the UAE has spent hundreds of millions of dollars on donations to American universities and think tanks, many that produce policy papers with findings favorable to UAE's interests.
+As per the records, the UAE has spent hundreds of millions of dollars on donations to American universities and think tanks, including many that produce policy papers with findings favorable to UAE's interests.

 In April 2023, a series of confidential US intelligence documents related to the Russian invasion of Ukraine were leaked online.
 One of the documents revealed that the UAE had been working closely with the Russian intelligence to counter the US and the UK intelligence agencies.
 The document stated that the two sides had “agreed to work together” against the American and British intelligence agencies, in mid-January.
 The authenticity of the documents was not confirmed by the American officials, who said that some documents might have contained some false information, or were part of a misinformation campaign.
 The US Justice Department was investigating the Pentagon documents.